 Bullet cameras are perfect for areas where you want to show people that they’re on camera without making a really big show of it.
 Unlike dome cameras, bullet cameras are generally stationary and cannot be moved or aimed remotely.
 They sometimes use fixed-focus lenses rather than variable focus or zoom lenses, so that the size and price can be relatively manageable.

 You may notice that some bullet cameras have a ring of LEDs around them.
 This is usually to give the camera limited night-vision capability.
 The LEDs are actually not visible light but infrared, so that the camera can see people without people seeing the camera.
-However, some bullet cameras use white light LEDs which are meant to improve picture quality while intimidating an intruder.
+However, some bullet cameras use white light LEDs.
+White light LEDs provide improved picture quality.
+There’s also another purpose: intimidating an intruder.
+After all, these cameras should also deter crime, not just record it.
+A crime that doesn’t happen is even better than one you record in progress.

 Bullet cameras have become quite popular in low-end surveillance systems because they tend to be very inexpensive and easy to use.
 They often use the same sensors and electronics as low-end digital cameras and smartphones so they can be very reasonably priced, but higher-end models that feature internal zoom lenses, white light LEDs and waterproof cases can edge up in price to where only professionals are interested in them.

-Almost all security cameras today record IP video, which is different from the old-style composite video used in security cameras in the last century.
+Almost all security cameras today record IP video.
+IP video differs from the old-style composite video used in security cameras in the last century.
 Keeping the image digital makes wiring easier because often times a surveillance system can share category wiring with a computer network.